juskek/learning/LanguagesFrameworks/Bazel/Bazel.md

   - must be top-level
 ### 2.4.2.
 Rule Types
 - `*_binary`: builds executables in a given language
+  - `name`: symbol of the program which can be called in `build //folder:name`
 - `*_test`: special case of `*_binary`, for automated testing
   - programs `return 0` on success
+- `*_library`: separately compled modules
+  - libs can depend on libs
+  - bins and tests can depend on libs
 ### Dependencies
 - Dependency Management
   - *Actual*: X has actual dependency on Y IFF Y must be built before X can